 Operators who are not compliant with KYC/AML regulations not only risk penalties from the authorities in their respective jurisdictions, but also risk alienating the majority of potential customers.

-Implementing KYC & AML procedures will be a hassle for the user experience
+Implementing KYC & AML procedures is bad for the player experience

-Knowing your customer is not just important for maintaining good standing with regulatory authorities, but also crucial to the bottomline by preventing fraud and abuse of bonus programs.
+Knowing your customer is not just important for maintaining good standing with regulatory authorities, but also crucial to an operator’s bottomline by preventing fraud and abuse of bonus programs.

 Is KYC and anti-fraud technology expensive?

-Relatively speaking, KYC is one of the cheapest components in the user acquisition process.
+KYC is one of the cheapest processes in the player acquisition process.
 Many payment processors include it in their processing fee, while others charge a small fee (typically under a dollar) per user.
-The savings from reductions in fraud alone more than makeup for the marginal costs of implementing this technology.
+The savings from reductions in fraud alone more than account for the marginal costs of implementing this technology.

-Prospective and existing iGaming operators are in good hands with providers like Lion Gaming Group as most iGaming technology providers are able to get their clients up and running with experienced and reliable KYC solutions.
+Prospective and existing iGaming operators are in good hands with providers like Lion Gaming as most iGaming technology providers are able to get their clients up and running with experienced and reliable KYC solutions.
 Contact us today to learn how our online casino and sports betting software can drive revenue and success for your operation.